Brenda-Mutai/Phase-1-Project/README.md

 .The most watched movie is Bluebeard which is a fairy tale, Microsoft should ensure that the movie is accessible to all countries.

+.The BOM file examination of movie graphs based on the second film  'Before We Go' to the tenth demonstrates that they are all on the same level of audience viewership hence Microsoft Business should prioritize different movie making techniques for a healthy competition.

 .Microsoft should make more movies for all ages as everyone is a target market and the technological advancement has helped alot in reaching all audiences.